rob-chambers/Cars/README.md

 - Generate C# client through NSwagStudio, gnerating output only (not to file)
 - Copy parts of generated code to different projects (Models, Interfaces)
 - Build views and navigation
+- Installed EF Core and EF Core SQL Server and added application db context with model configuration
+- Added migrations and generated database
+- Seed database with dummy data using Bogus

 # Architecture Notes